libxml-raku/LibXSLT-raku/README.md

         </xsl:template>
         </xsl:stylesheet>

     Parameters can be in whatever format you like.
-If you pass in a node-list it will be a LibXML::Node::List object in your Perl code, but ordinary values (strings, numbers and booleans) may be passed.
+If you pass in a node-list it will be a LibXML::Node::List object in your Raku code, but ordinary values (strings, numbers and booleans) may be passed.
 Return values can be a node-list or a plain value - the code will just do the right thing.
 But only a single return value is supported (a list is not converted to a node-list).

   * register-extension